qcappart/learning-DD/README.md

 This work has been inspired by the following papers:

-- [Dai et al.] Learning combinatorial optimization algorithms over graphs. arXiv preprint arXiv:1704.01665.
+- Khalil, Elias, et al. "Learning combinatorial optimization algorithms over graphs."
+Advances in Neural Information Processing Systems.
+2017.
-- [Dai et al.] Discriminative embeddings of latent variable models for structured data.
-In International Conference on Machine Learning (2016, June).
+- Dai, Hanjun, Bo Dai, and Le Song.
+"Discriminative embeddings of latent variable models for structured data."
+International Conference on Machine Learning.
+2016.
+- Bergman, David, et al. "Optimization bounds from binary decision diagrams."
+INFORMS Journal on Computing 26.2 (2013): 253-268.
+- Bergman, David, et al. Decision diagrams for optimization.
+Springer International Publishing, 2016.

 Both ideas and implementations of these references have been used and adapted for our work.